pulseq/tutorials/02_basic_gradient_echo/README.md

     concepts have been tried in the MR history, with the strength of the spoiler gradient remaining constant or varied linearly or semi-randomly from TR to TR.
-In the present example a constant spoiler is used and an appropriate phantom with a sufficiently long T2 it demonstrates that gradient spoiling does not work unless the spoiler is so strong that the intrinsic diffusion weighting would kill the signal.
+In the present example a constant spoiler is used, and an appropriate phantom with a sufficiently long T2 demonstrates that gradient spoiling does not work unless the spoiler is so strong that the intrinsic diffusion weighting would kill the signal.